 What You Need to Know About Surgical Smoke Plume

-February 1, 2016
+Original Publish Date: February 1, 2016

-According to a review by the Journal of Hospital Infection, over 500,000 people are exposed to surgical smoke plume each year.
+According to a review by the Journal of Hospital Infection1, over 500,000 people are exposed to surgical smoke plume each year.
 These smoke plume can be the byproduct of electrosurgical or laser procedures and carry many potential hazards to surgeons, operating room staff and the patients they care for.
 This is why the presence of devices which remove surgical smoke from the air has become increasingly important as electrosurgical procedures have become more common.

 The Composition of Surgical Smoke

 Surgical smoke plumes are composed of 95% water and 5% other matter.
 The “other matter” is what poses threats to both surgical personnel and the patients they’re treating.
+Chemically, surgical smoke contains over 80 toxic chemicals and by-products.
+Some of the identified chemicals are:

-•Hydrogen cynanide, a neurotoxin used in chemical warfare
+Hydrogen cynanide, a neurotoxin used in chemical warfare

-•Toluene, a known carcinogen similar to paint thinner
+Toluene, a known carcinogen similar to paint thinner

-•Perchloroethylene, a main component in dry cleaning fluid
+Perchloroethylene, a main component in dry cleaning fluid

-•Benzene, a known carcinogen
+Benzene, a known carcinogen

-•Formaldehyde, used in embalming fluid and to preserve surgical specimens
+Formaldehyde, used in embalming fluid and to preserve surgical specimens

-•Ethylbenzene, which is used to manufacture Styrofoam
+Ethylbenzene, which is used to manufacture Styrofoam

 Electrocautery also generates carbon monoxide, a dangerous gas which can cause headaches and nausea but which goes undetected by a pulse oximeter.